conan-io/docs/devops/versioning/default.rst

   guarantee the same binary.
 - **Minor**: If changes are done to package public headers, in an API source compatible way, then the recommendation would be to increase the **minor** verson of a package.
-That means that other packages that depend on it will be able to compile without issues, but as there were modification in public headers (that could contain C++ templates or other things that could be inlined in the consumer packages), then those consumer packages need to be rebuilt from source to incorporate these changes.
+That means that other packages that depend on it will be able to compile without issues, but as there were modifications in public headers (that could contain C++ templates or other things that could be inlined in the consumer packages), then those consumer packages need to be rebuilt from source to incorporate these changes.
 - **Major**: If API breaking changes are done to the package public headers, then increasing the **major** version is recommended.
 As the most common recommended version-range is something like ``dependency/[>1.0 <2]``, where the next major is excluded, that means